JOTAN-0655/RPi-Zero-VVVF/README.md

 Copy `bootcode.bin` , `start.elf` and `kernel.img` that you have built.<br>

 ## Sequel
-If you want raspberry pi zero to work faster, make `config.txt` and just paste next code.<br>
+If you want the raspberry pi zero to run faster, make `config.txt` and just paste next code.<br>
 ```
 force_turbo=1
 arm_freq=1200
 ```

 # VVVF pin out
-This number is BCM GPIO number.
+This number is the BCM GPIO number.
 - PIN_U_HIGH_2 12
 - PIN_U_HIGH_1 13
 - PIN_U_LOW_1 11